dorkodu/sage/sage.md

 - **[Dorkodu](https://dorkodu.com)**

     Who we are?
 We want to make human knowledge open, useful and meaningful for everyone.
 We hope you will hear more about us soon.
-If you are interested in our work, you should see our website.
+If you are interested in our work, see our website.

 - **[Dorkodu Libre](https://libre.dorkodu.com)**